 - Once the mousse is ready, assemble the charlotte relatively quickly since the mousse will begin to set up with time due to included gelatin.

-You can pre-make the red fruit confit and freeze it in a ring/cutter for up to one week.
-On the day of baking, bake the biscuit, make the cheese mousse and assemble the cake using the frozen fruit disk.
-Refrigerate the charlotte for 4 hours as a minimum, better overnight.
+You can prepare the red fruit confit and freeze it in a ring or cutter for up to one week.
+Then, bake the sponge cake one day in advance and keep it well-wrapped with cling film at room temperature.
+The next day, make the cheese mousse and assemble the cake.
+Refrigerate your Charlotte for 3-4 hours as a minimum, better overnight.

 - Browse all the Cake Recipes

-How is it about saving this fruit charlotte cake recipe and making it today, or maybe later?
-This fresh fruit cake is one of the prettiest cakes that combines a sponge cake, Bavarian cheese mousse, and fresh red fruits.
-It is a fancy-ish cake for any celebration!
+This fresh fruit Charlotte is one of the prettiest cakes that combines a sponge cake, Bavarian cheese mousse, and fresh red fruits.
+It is a fancy-ish cake for any celebration.

 - Total Time: 2 hours, 30 minutes (plus chilling time)